dvklopfenstein/goatools_simulation/README.md

 are used to generate simulated values of **FDR**, **sensitivity**, and **specificity** for **GOEAs** run using [GOATOOLS](https://github.com/tanghaibao/goatools).

+These simulations are described in the research paper.

+## Table of Contents

   * [Re-Creating the stochastic simulations](#re-creating-the-stochastic-simulations)
   * **Figures** in manuscript:
     * [**Manuscript Figures**](#manuscript-figures)